redxio/timequeue/README.md

-# delay-queue
+# timequeue
-a channel-driven and chronological-based delay queue writen in pure golang
+timequeue is a channel-driven and chronological-based time queue writen in pure golang.

+the project is work in progress, so api is unstable, use it at your own risk.